adityasingh1729/Deep-Reinforcement-Learning-Project/README.md

 ## Deep Reinforcement Learning
+This repository contains my work on a Deep Reinforcement Learning project done in Winter 2023.
 ## Project Schedule
 - Week 1 : Recap of Python programming and introduction to Python libraries such as NumPy, MatPlotlib, PyTorch.
 Introduction to Reinforcement Learning and multi-armed bandits.
 Simulating a multi-armed bandits problem to be solved in next week.
 - Week 2 : Introduction to Markov Decision Processes and implementing basic algorithm to train an RL agent which can find optimal policies for an MDP.
 Learning about discounting and also exploitation-exploration tradeoff.